zesty_pinto: (Default)

 Work is moving along.
 I feel pretty good about it in general.
 I'm progressing so much!
 My boss has been pretty good about everything I've been doing and my boss's boss has been as well.
 ISTG having a good job environment feels so goddamn rare and I'm thankful for this job because of it.
 I hated feeling so invaluable/disposable everywhere else.
 Even got enough of a bonus to cover the last of the trip expenses!
 Which is awesome because knowing me I'm also going to probably have to pay more tax returns because I found out the NIH job didn't add any fucking deductions to my last paycheck meaning two months of unpaid taxes to account for.
 SIGH.
 Still, this means any gains I made last year in spite of buying expensive ass lenses will likely be retained.
 I also need to probably pay taxes for my bank interest which is another fun thing to think about since my 401k is probably getting destroyed thanks to *gestures wildly*

 The weekends have been a bit less traveling on account of the weather but we did do some traveling.
 Visited Longwood Gardens during the winter, which I honestly would have liked to see more snow but was too warm to really get there.
 Then we went to Letchworth Village where it was full of goth teens that were looking for places to smoke or tag and they all thought I was going to narc them, lol.
 Found a little historic village in Clinton, NJ awhile back and we revisited it and found another Portuguese bakery that was closer to us.
+Michelle's parents approved of them, so that's another place for us to hit whenever we visit them.

 Barely had time to even postprod my photos.